-The directors of the Responsible Entity (the "Directors") are responsible for the other information.
-The other information comprises the information included in the Fund's annual report for the year ended 31 March 2021, but does not include the financial report and our auditor's report thereon.
+The directors are responsible for the other information.
+The other information comprises the information included in the Fund's annual report for the year ended 31 March 2022, but does not include the financial report and our auditor's report thereon.